 - 16 ounces pasta

 - Bring a large pot of generously salted water to a boil.

-- Meanwhile, heat the olive oil and butter in a large skillet over medium-high heat.
-Add shallots and garlic, and cook for 3-5 minutes, until softened.
-Pour in vodka and reduce by half, about 2-3 minutes.
+- Meanwhile, heat the olive oil and butter in a large skillet over medium heat.
+Add shallots and cook for 3-5 minutes, until softened.
+Add garlic and cook 30 seconds longer, until fragrant.
+Pour in vodka, increase the heat to medium-high and reduce by half, about 2-3 minutes.